kksgandhi/personal_site/philosophical games.md

    - An intense commentary on the military and the brutal wars we start.
 Trigger warning: war crimes
    - Recommendability: 6/10 (For gore and an incredibly intensive story)
  - [[The Talos Principle]] (20-30 hours)
    - This game taught me more philosophy than any textbook ever could.
-Beautiful story, beautiful message, and tons of neat puzzles. [[The Talos Principle|Click here for some video essays that summarize the game without you having to play the whole long thing]]
+Beautiful story, beautiful message, and tons of neat puzzles.
+The actual philosophy of the game is varied, but touches on what it means to be human, religion, consciousness, AI, and meaning of life. [[The Talos Principle|Click here for some video essays that summarize the game without you having to play the whole long thing]]
    - Recommendability: 6/10 (It's very long, and while I think the length helps the game's message soak in, it is still a problem)
  - The Witness (30+ hours)
    - A Zen garden of puzzles with a beautiful message, though it doesn't really tell you the message until late into the game.
 Beautifully designed